quantitativeimaging/FluorescentShellAnalysis/README.md

 # Fluorescent shell analysis
-MATLAB code for analysis wide-field fluorescent microscopy images for model fitting.
+MATLAB code for analysis of wide-field fluorescent microscopy images for model fitting.